alfrix/docs/docs/guides/retroachievements.md

 **You need an active Internet connection.**

-In this example, we are using the game Chrono Trigger (USA) with the core snes9x.
+In this example, we are using the game Chrono Trigger (USA) with the Snes9x core.

 Launch the game and trigger the Quick Menu.